Portrait of a Man (Van Heemskerck)

 Portrait of a Man is an oil painting attributed to the Dutch painter Maarten van Heemskerck.
-The painting is kept in the Royal Museum of Fine Arts, Antwerp.
+The painting is kept in the Royal Museum of Fine Arts, in Antwerp.

 Painting

 The man is depicted half-length, with his arms resting on a table edge, looking at the viewer head-on.

 He is dressed in a sober black cloth suit.
 The man wears a close-fitting jerkin and a high, closed collar.
 Underneath, a white shirt with a frown collar is visible.
 The man also wears a beret.

 His expression seems serious, but not quite so.
 The fact that the man is holding, not wearing, his gloves, which are worn when meeting important people and taken off as a gesture of courtesy and respect, enhance the man's friendliness.
 By holding his gloves, the man shows both respect and that he wants to be respected.